All Collections

 Overview

-In addition, with segmentation, your users will recognize the value that they can get from your product more seamlessly when compared to a standardized onboarding process.
+In addition, with segmentation, your users will recognize the value they can get from your product more seamlessly compared to a standardized onboarding process.

 Lifecycle Segments